avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

-As part of our Services, we offer products, features, or tools powered by artificial intelligence, machine learning, or similar technologies (collectively, ' AI Products ' ).
+As part of our Services, we offer products, features, or tools powered by artificial intelligence, machine learning, or similar technologies (collectively, 'AI Products').
 These tools are designed to enhance your experience and provide you with innovative solutions.
 The terms in this Privacy Notice govern your use of the AI Products within our Services.